jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data solely on behalf of the data controller"
       - GDPR also restricts data transfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
+  - **Data Protection Officer (DPO)**: an independent security leadership role responsible for overseeing an org's data privacy strategy and ensuring compliance with legal requirements, such as the GDPR
   - **Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
   - **Data steward**: a data steward has business responsibility for data (e.g. data quality, governance, compliance, metadata definition etc)
   - **Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)